symfony/symfony-docs/reference/constraints/Callback.rst

 .. note::

     A callback method itself doesn't *fail* or return any value.
-Instead, as you'll see in the example, a callback method has the ability to directly add validator "violations".
+Instead, as you will see in the example, a callback method has the ability to directly add validator "violations".

 ==========  ===================================================================